-No. 2 Pack in syrup, sugar or unsweetened (see chart, page 17).
+No.2 Pack in syrup, sugar or unsweetened (see Chart, page 13).
 Syrup helps to develop flavor and hold color.
 Syrup is best for fruits that discolor badly.

 Fruits for dessert use - best in sugar.
-Fruits for cooking use - best in sugar or unsweeter's instructions.

 Fruits for cooking use - best in sugar or unsweetened.